samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

 > If you aren't racing today, follow 4 solid hours of steady riding at a modest
-> power output with a quick transition into your running gearand an Easy-
+> power output with a quick transition into your running gear and an Easy-
 > Moderate, RPE6 run lasting for an hour.
 OR Dans (if racing tomorrow)